varuntaak/mongate/README.md

 Kick start your nodejs app with mongodb via mongate.

-mongate is inspired by need of having high level apis to communicate to node-mongodb-native apis.
+mongate is inspired by need of having high level interface to node-mongodb-native apis.
 This removes most of the complexity and clutters to access mongodb natively.

 ## Documentation